Nidhi0152/CST8913/Lab11/MigrationPlan.md

 - **User Base**: Evaluate the size of the user base for each service ensuring that the selected Azure resources can handle peak loads and traffic.
 - **SLA**: Determine the service-level agreements for each system, especially those with stringent uptime or response time requirements, ensuring Azure resources meet or exceed these standards.
 - **Backup Requirements**: Identify backup needs, such as daily backups for critical systems and ensure Azure’s backup solutions are configured to meet these requirements.

+  # 4. Server Grouping and Migration Waves

+## Logical Server Groupings

+- **Frontend (NGINX Servers)**: These servers handle user requests, acting as a reverse proxy for routing traffic to the backend servers.
+Group them together as part of the web-facing tier.
+- **Backend (Node.js API Servers)**: These servers provide the application logic and APIs required by the frontend.
+Group them as part of the application service layer.
+- **Database (PostgreSQL Server)**: The database server stores and retrieves application data.
+Group it separately in the database tier for focused migration and optimization.
+- **Caching (Redis Server)**: The Redis server handles caching for performance optimization.
+Group it with the backend tier, as it directly interacts with the application logic.

+## Prioritization of Migration Waves and Grouping Interdependent Systems

+- **Wave 1 - Frontend & Backend**: Migrate the frontend (NGINX) and backend (Node.js) servers first, as they are interdependent and handle the core application traffic.
+This will allow the frontend and backend systems to be fully functional in Azure.
+- **Wave 2 - Database (PostgreSQL)**: Once the frontend and backend are successfully migrated, move the PostgreSQL database.
+Ensure the database is synchronized with the backend API servers to maintain data consistency.
+- **Wave 3 - Caching (Redis)**: Finally, migrate the Redis server after the backend and database are stable in the cloud, ensuring caching functionality aligns with the migrated backend systems.

+## Precautions for Firewall Rules, Load Balancer Configurations, or IP Changes

+- **Firewall Rules**: Ensure that appropriate firewall rules are configured in Azure to allow secure communication between migrated servers.
+Update security groups to reflect the Azure environment.
+- **Load Balancer Configurations**: Reconfigure the Azure Load Balancer to handle traffic distribution for the frontend and backend servers.
+Ensure health checks and load balancing rules align with the new infrastructure.
+- **IP Changes**: Azure migration may result in IP changes.
+Ensure that any DNS or IP-based configurations in the application are updated to reflect the new cloud IP addresses.
+Additionally, plan for any necessary downtime during the IP transition phase.

+By grouping servers logically and organizing the migration into waves, Tailwind OpenCare can ensure a smooth and efficient transition to Azure with minimal disruption.